Team Building Activities

 Flower resin crafting is the process of immortalising various dried flowers, pressed flowers into resin.
 These team bonding activities in Singapore offer great benefits in experiencing new things in life.
 It’s an easy hobby for beginners.
 Flower resin crafting involves the use of mixing equal parts of crystal resin solution, pouring it over a mould containing your specific floral arrangement.
 This process might also involve using a lighter to lightly torch the surface to remove any air bubbles!
 Once it is completed, you will get a shiny, transparent flower resin coaster.

 21. Gel Candle Making

 Gel candle making is a great DIY activity for adding some aesthetic detail to your home.
-All you need is peanut butter, a little oil, and a microwave!
+Its transparent outlook allows you to design your own landscapes, and the special thing about gel candles is that once illuminated, your design would have a glow in the dark effect!
+All you need is gel wax, some coloured sand or stones, and your glass jar with a wick!
 Gel candles are also quite easy to make, so you can impress your guests with your mad skills!
 It’s one of the exciting team bonding activities in Singapore that involve everyone to experience the art of making candles together.

 22. Gift Card Making

 One of the creative team-building activities that may be worth trying out is making gift cardholders.
 This activity can be a fun and meaningful way to spend time with your teammates while making something that you can use in the future.
 To make a gift cardholder, you’ll need some cardboard, hot glue, scissors, an X-acto knife (if you are cutting intricate designs), pens, markers/pencils, and paper.